rust-lang/book/second-edition/nostarch/chapter10.md

 the compiler worked through the lifetime elision rules, but still couldn’t figure out all the lifetimes of the references in the signature.

-Because the third rule only really applies in method signatures, we'll look at lifetimes in that context next to see why the third rule means we don’t have to annotate lifetimes in method signatures very often.
+Because the third rule only really applies in method signatures, we’ll look at lifetimes in that context next to see why the third rule means we don’t have to annotate lifetimes in method signatures very often.